 My primary scholarly interest concerns the processes of identity formation in adolescence and emerging adulthood.

 I am interested in examining how identity is formed and revised over time and which individual (e.g., personality, social-cognitive strategies, anxiety), relational (e.g., family and peer relationships), social (e.g., civic partecipation), and cultural (e.g., migration) factors influence this dynamic.

-I am also strongly interested in methodological and statistical issues related to social research, such as cross-cultural validation of measurement instruments, structural equation modeling, systematic reviews and meta-analysis.
-I regularly give courses on meta-analysis, longitudinal data analysis, academic writing and more in general on methodology and statistics for Italian and international scholars.
+I am also strongly interested in methodological and statistical issues related to social research, such as cross-cultural validation of measurement instruments, longitudinal data analysis, systematic reviews and meta-analysis.

-I am a member of various scientific associations and I am currently particularly involved with the European Association for Research in Adolescence (EARA) in which I am the secretary, and with the Society for the Study of Emerging Adulthood (SSEA), in which I am a member of the Governing council.
+I am a member of various scientific associations and I am the Presidente-elect of the European Association for Research in Adolescence (EARA).

 Since 2020, I am Editor-in-Chief of Identity: An International Journal of Theory and Research, Associate Editor of European Journal of Personality and New Directions for Child and Adolescent Development.